future-proof-iot/RIOT-rs/doc/add_board_support.md

-# RIOT-rs adding hardware support
+# Ariel OS adding hardware support

-This document serves as a guide as to what's currently needed for adding support for a board/device to RIOT-rs.
+This document serves as a guide as to what's currently needed for adding support for a board/device to Ariel OS.

 Feel free to report anything that's unclear!